Machine learning many-body potentials for charged colloids in primitive 1:1 electrolytes: Colloidal System in Low-Polar Solvent

-We conclude that the effective ML potential for this low-salt suspension, where the Debye length of the electrolyte reservoir is of the order of the particle diameter ($\kappa^{-1}=1.54\sigma$ in this case), can effectively capture the ion-averaged forces ${\bf F}^{PM}_i$ and the effective colloids-only potential as learned from primitive model simulations.
+We conclude that the effective ML potential for this low-salt suspension, where the Debye length of the electrolyte reservoir is on the order of the particle diameter ($\kappa^{-1}=1.54\sigma$ in this case), can effectively capture the ion-averaged forces ${\bf F}^{PM}_i$ and the effective colloids-only potential as learned from primitive model simulations for relatively dense colloid suspensions, although its performance becomes worse at low densities.
 Even though the ML potential only depends on a particle's local environment, and does not include the long-range interactions of the PM model, it can be used to simulate a system of charged colloids, owing to charge screening in the electrolyte.
 However, the density dependence remains challenging to capture across the full range of packing fractions.
 In particular, we find that the high-$\eta$ regime, dominated by counterions, and the low-$\eta$ regime, dominated by the background electrolyte, require separate treatments.
 Further work is needed to quantify and fully elucidate these behaviors.
+The density dependence of the potential should be explicitly included during ML potential training.
+This can be achieved by incorporating density-dependent weights in the linear regression, using neural networks trained also on density, or by including higher-body descriptors,\cite{PhysRevB.110.064101} long-range descriptors,\cite{loche2025fast} or Ewald summation techniques.\cite{kim2025universalaugmentationframeworklongrange}